- Stunning exterior design

 A restyled 2021 model is on the way soon with a lower and sleeker front end, but the 2020 model bridges the gap until then with a new Checkered Flag limited edition, adding unique black wheels, interior details, and badging.

-Despite being slated for a new look next year, the current F-Type is the pinnacle of modern sports car design, with excellent proportions, a businesslike interior, and just the right amount of raciness in certain trims.
+The current F-Type is the pinnacle of modern sports car design, with excellent proportions, a businesslike interior, and just the right amount of raciness in certain trims.
 While its cabin is aging in terms of design and materials, we’re willing to give it a pass for how good the body looks.

 The F-Type is available with a wide range of powertrain options, from a light and punchy turbo-4 to an all-wheel-drive supercharged V-8 monster.
 Unfortunately for fans of three pedals, the manual transmission is gone for 2020.